Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Results and discussion

 The first objective of the case studies is to assess whether the proposed semi-explicit DAE formulation, introduced in Section~\ref{subsec:dae}, produces a hydrologic and hydrodynamic response consistent with established baseline solvers.
 Outlet hydrograph comparisons are carried out against HydroPol2D's explicit CA routing~\cite{Gomes2023} and local inertia~\cite{Gomes2024a} formulations for both watersheds.
 Response validity is quantified using the relative peak flow error, the time-to-peak error, and the outlet discharge RMSE over horizon $N_T$.
 The relative peak flow error is defined as the absolute difference between the DAE predicted peak discharge $Q_{\mr{peak}}^{\mr{DAE}}$ and the reference peak discharge $Q_{\mr{peak}}^{\mr{ref}}$ from the baseline solver, normalized by the maximum of the absolute reference peak discharge and a small regularization constant $\varepsilon_Q$ to avoid division by zero.
 The time-to-peak error is defined similarly, comparing the DAE predicted time to peak $t_{\mr{peak}}^{\mr{DAE}}$ with the reference time to peak $t_{\mr{peak}}^{\mr{ref}}$, normalized by the maximum of the reference time to peak and a regularization constant $\varepsilon_t$.
 The measures can be written as follows.

 and the outlet discharge RMSE over horizon $N_T$,

-We note that the Nash-Sutcliffe Efficiency (NSE) and Kling-Gupta Efficiency (KGE) are not used as primary metrics for model accuracy comparison across the studied cases.
-As noted in~\cite{Williams2025}, NSE and KGE are relative performance measures against a reference model, and therefore depend not only on model error but also on flow variability and temporal correlation.
-Consequently, two cases with similar absolute prediction error can yield different NSE or KGE values, which can confound cross watershed interpretation for V-Tilted and Walnut Gulch.
-For this reason, solver agreement is reported using $e_{Q_{\mr{peak}}}$, $e_{t_{\mr{peak}}}$, and $\mr{RMSE}_{\m Q}$, where $e_{Q_{\mr{peak}}}$ and $e_{t_{\mr{peak}}}$ characterize peak and timing mismatch in normalized terms, while $\mr{RMSE}_{\m Q}$ quantifies outlet discharge trajectory mismatch in physical units.
+We note that the Nash-Sutcliffe Efficiency (NSE) and Kling-Gupta Efficiency (KGE) \comment{are computed alongside the absolute error metrics in this work.
+As discussed in~\cite{Williams2025}, NSE and KGE are relative metrics whose values depend on the variability and temporal correlation of the reference hydrograph rather than only on the absolute prediction error; the reply in~\cite{Clark2026} notes that, when reported together with absolute error metrics, NSE and KGE decompose the solver to reference mismatch into correlation, variability, and bias components $(r,\alpha,\beta)$.} Solver agreement is assayed using $e_{Q_{\mr{peak}}}$, $e_{t_{\mr{peak}}}$, $\mr{RMSE}_{\m Q}$\comment{, NSE, and KGE}, where $e_{Q_{\mr{peak}}}$ and $e_{t_{\mr{peak}}}$ characterize peak and timing mismatch in normalized terms, while $\mr{RMSE}_{\m Q}$ quantifies outlet discharge trajectory mismatch in physical units.
 For uncertainty quantification, we report mean trajectories, variance envelopes, and confidence intervals extracted from $\mr{K}_{\m x\m x}(k)$ as explained in Section~\ref{subsec:pse}.
 In this subsection, hydrograph agreement is evaluated using deterministic outlet discharge trajectories from the DAE formulation against deterministic CA routing and local inertia baseline trajectories, without covariance bounds.